Last updated: May 29, 2026

-Checked through April 30, 2026.
-Program rules, phone numbers, offices, and funding can change.
-Always confirm details with the official office before you apply or make care plans.
+Checked through May 29, 2026.
+Program rules, phone numbers, local offices, lunch schedules, and funding can change.
+Always confirm details with the official office before you apply, visit a center, or make care plans.

-Bottom line: New Mexico uses a small aging-network structure, but the services are local.
+Bottom line: New Mexico has a small aging network, but help is local.
 The fastest statewide starting point is the Aging and Disability Resource Center, often called ADRC, at 1-800-432-2080.
-It can point older adults, caregivers, and adults with disabilities to meals, rides, Medicare help, legal help, caregiver support, long-term care options, and local senior centers.
+It can help older adults, caregivers, disabled adults, and families find the right Area Agency on Aging, senior center, meal site, ride program, Medicare counselor, legal help, caregiver support, or long-term care contact.

 Urgent help in New Mexico